 Try to reply as quickly as you can with an image request.
 Picture desks run on a ‘first-come first-served basis.
 So if you don’t send images in a timely fashion- a competitor might take your spot.

 If you don't have images, search for some online.
 Approach this as if you are a picture editor yourself.
 It’s so easy to do.
 With a small amount of money, you can step up your company’s reputation tenfold.

 Can't find the right image?
 Instagram is a surprisingly good source.
 Contact the user to ask for their permissions, then use this program to download the image.
 Don’t forget to credit the photographer.

 Don’t have much budget?
-Go to an end of year photography degree show and select your favourite photographers.
+Go to an end-of-year photography degree show and select your favorite photographers.
 Approach them for a job— they will be thrilled to have their first real gig.
-They get to build up their portfolio, and you get high quality photos at a reduced price.
+They get to build up their portfolio, and you get high-quality photos at a reduced price.
 Alternatively many stock agencies, like Shutterstock, have a free trial.

 Do you have an engaged user base?
 Leverage that.
-Keep an eye on the pictures you customers are taking.
+Keep an eye on the pictures your customers are taking.
 Using those pictures is sincere— plus it’s a cheap alternative.